hugofnm/Windows11/README.md

-# Windows 11
+# Windows 11™

-## Windows™ 11 the new Operating System of Microsoft Corporation
+## Windows 11™ the new Operating System of Microsoft Corporation

 <a href="https://metrixmedia.fr/windows11.iso">Download from MetrixMedia servers - 4,53 GB (4 874 553 344 bytes)</a>